clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/injixo-me/use-injixo-me/explore-injixo-me.md

 ## See your schedule: My Calendar

-In _Me > My Calendar_{:.breadcrumbs} you can see your schedule in a daily, weekly, or monthly view.
+In _Me > My Calendar_{:.breadcrumbs}, you can see your schedule in a daily, weekly, or monthly view.
 You can also {% link_new swap shifts | features/injixo-me/use-injixo-me/swap-shifts-with-your-colleagues.md | #swap-shifts %}.

 - To change the displayed time period, click _Day_{:.doc-button}, _Week_{:.doc-button}, or _Month_{:.doc-button}.